-Where practical, please wear a 3-layer face covering on public transport to help prevent the spread of the coronavirus to other travellers and staff.
+Wear a face covering on public transport to help prevent the spread of the coronavirus to other travellers and staff.

-The Welsh Government recommends wearing a 3-layer face covering where physical distancing can be difficult to achieve such as on public transport.
-3-layer face coverings could help provide some control of the virus in specific circumstances but they don’t replace the need for physical distancing or washing your hands regularly.
+The face coverings could help provide some control of the virus in specific circumstances, but they don’t replace the need for physical distancing or washing your hands regularly.

 You still need to stay 2 metres apart from others wherever possible, avoid physical contact, try to face away from other people and keep the time you spend within 2 metres of other people as short as possible.

-Washing your hands, avoiding touching your face and maintaining a 2-metre distance from others remain the best way of stopping the spread of the virus.
+Washing your hands, avoiding touching your face and maintaining social distancing from others remain the best way of stopping the spread of the virus.